lliendo/Radar/docs/server-configuration.rst

   and group that the process should run as.
 This is a basic security consideration to allow Radar to run with an unprivileged user.
 The specified user should not be a able to login to the system.
   The default user and group is radar.
-This option does not apply to MS Windows platforms.
+This option does not apply to Windows platforms.

 * polling time : This tells Radar the frequency of the execution of checks.